Why Come to UC San Diego Health?

 Dialysis is a lifesaving service for individuals with diminished kidney function.
 Our internationally known dialysis program offers a range of treatment options for people with end-stage renal disease (ESRD), including

-Our physician-scientists are actively involved in clinical research investigating new therapies and developing understanding of chronic kidney disease progression, hypertension and acute kidney injury.
+- Our physician-scientists are actively involved in clinical research investigating new therapies and developing an understanding of chronic kidney disease progression, hypertension and acute kidney injury.

 When Is Dialysis Needed?

-When the level of kidney function is significantly diminished (usually less than 10 percent of what is considered normal), people develop symptoms of kidney failure that may include:
+When the level of kidney function is significantly diminished (usually less than 10 percent of normal), people develop symptoms of kidney failure that may include:

 - Metallic or bitter taste in the mouth

 - Severe fatigue

 - Poor appetite